expo/create-react-native-app/README.md

 - [FAQs](#faqs)
 - [Contributing](#contributing)

-## Usage with Expo Client App
+## Usage with Expo Go App

 Expo Client enables you to work with all of the [Components and APIs](https://facebook.github.io/react-native/docs/getting-started) in `react-native`, as well as the [JavaScript APIs](https://docs.expo.io/versions/latest) that the are bundled with the Expo App.

 Expo Client supports running any project that doesn't have custom native modules added.

-- Download the "Expo Client" app from the Play Store or App Store.
+- Download the "Expo Go" app from the Play Store or App Store.
 - Start your project with Expo
   - Install the CLI `npm i -g expo-cli`
   - Start the project `expo start`